spack/spack/lib/spack/docs/signing.rst

     image ``ghcr.io/spack/notary:latest`` Docker image.
 The runner is configured to only allow running jobs with this image.
 3. The runner also mounts the ``spack-signing-key-encrypted`` secret to a path on disk.
-Note that this becomes three files on disk, the public components of the Intermediate CI Key, the public components of the Reputational CI, and an AWS KMS encrypted file containing the Singing Reputational Private Key.
+Note that this becomes several files on disk, the public components of the Intermediate CI Keys, the public components of the Reputational CI, and an AWS KMS encrypted file containing the Singing Reputational Private Key.
 4. In addition to the secret, the runner creates a tmpfs memory mounted